Tumor Metastasis Research

 Metastatic Dormancy

 Disseminated tumors cells arriving at primed metastatic sites often persist in a dormant state for unspecified periods of time (months to decades).
-Understanding how the dormant state is maintained and preventing the emergence of macrometastatic lesions are critical areas of research.
+Critical areas of research include understanding how tumor cells maintain the dormant state; how tumor cells are instructed to emerge from the dormant state; and how tumor cells can be kept in a dormant state preventing their development into macrometastatic lesions.

 Key research areas include:

-• Tumor cell extrinsic programs characterizing the influence of the metastatic microenvironment, including stromal and immune cells, on dormancy
+- Tumor cell extrinsic programs characterizing the influence of the metastatic microenvironment, including stromal, immune and nerve cells, on dormancy

-• Cell intrinsic and extrinsic mechanisms that regulate emergence from dormancy
+- Cell intrinsic and extrinsic mechanisms and factors that regulate emergence from dormancy

-Research into understanding mechanisms that promote and/or override dormancy will facilitate the identification of potential therapeutic opportunities to treat metastatic disease.
+Research into understanding mechanisms that promote and/or override dormancy has potential to facilitate the identification of potential therapeutic opportunities to treat metastatic disease.

 Systems Biology and Systemic Effects of Cancer